When Kids’ Screen Time Is Up, Why We Don’t Just Lock the Screen

 - Time’s Up — this is when the full-screen block finally appears.
 The child needs a parent PIN to continue.

-- Overtime (past :overtime-threshold:) — the block stays up, and you receive a parent alert notification
+- Overtime (past 105%) — the block stays up, and you receive a parent alert notification

 These aren’t 6 separate “features.”
 They’re 6 psychological transitions through the same event.
 We believe children have the chance at every stage to stop on their own — not because they were forced to.